w3f/Grants-Program/applications/hazelword.md

 | Band|Off-chain aggregation, on-chain voting verification | YES|Post, after the data becomes effective|
 | Tellor|Competing for computing power to obtain data reporting rights, aggregation on the chain |NO |Post, after the data becomes effective|
 | HazelWord| Decentralized submission on the chain, real-time verification and aggregation on the chain|NO |Before, before the data becomes effective|

-In the indirect oracle, the credit risk of the node uploading the data determines the cost of attacking the data of the oracle.
-If 1 trillion dollars of assets are derived based on the price provided by the oracle, the credit of the oracle node should also match it.
- This is obviously impossible in reality.
-No matter what node randomness is used, it cannot be guaranteed.
-This is an essential problem, not a technical problem, so indirect oracles can only be used in small-scale, non-financial scenarios.

 ## Team :busts_in_silhouette: